Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Effect of process parameters on ultrasound-assisted CSAM

 Similar consistency can be observed in the plots shown in \fref{fig:diff_freq_fr}.
 Here, the flattening ratio shows little response to variations in ultrasound parameters.
 Uniformity in the global atomic arrangement of the bottom $W$ particles appears to contribute to the saturation of parameters such as RDF and $FR_{max}$, while a substantial change in \emean occurs due to local yielding near the impact region.

-As shown in the previous sections, higher diffusivity of atoms in $W$ can be achieved through the application of ultrasound perturbations in the CS process.
-However, this high magnitude of diffusivity can be exploited to form alloys of dissimilar metal atoms using the CS process.
-This approach is unique and effective in depositing a uniform and stable coating on the $W$ substrate.
-We explore this approach in the next section.
+As shown in the previous sections, higher plastic deformation in $W$ can be achieved by applying ultrasonic perturbations during the CS process.
+Whether interatomic bonding between dissimilar elements occurs during the CS process, will be explored in the next section.